tomatolog/manticore/docs/10_mysql_storage_engine_sphinxse/installing_sphinxse/checking_sphinxse_installation.rst

-Checking SphinxSE installation
+Checking ManticoreSE installation
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-To check whether SphinxSE has been successfully compiled into MySQL,
+To check whether ManticoreSE has been successfully compiled into MySQL,
 launch newly built servers, run mysql client and issue ``SHOW ENGINES``
 query.
 You should see a list of all available engines.
-Sphinx should be
+Manticore should be
 present and “Support” column should contain “YES”:

 ::